Grabbing the headlines above all else was the eventual increase of the Goods & Service Tax (GST) to 9% (up from the current 7%).

 From July 2017 onwards, an SMS notification service will be introduced to provide timely updates to Singaporeans regarding GST Voucher – Cash and Medisave.
-Those up to the age of 55 will receive SMS only, while older recipients will receive both letters and SMS.
+Citizens with mobile numbers updated with SingPass will receive SMS notifications, while other recipients will receive letter notifications.

 Through the SMS notifications, you will be informed if you qualify for the GST Voucher – Cash and Medisave, and when the GSTV – Cash payments have been credited.
 This is faster and more convenient than having to wait for the notification letters to arrive in your mailbox.